grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 const WALL_HEIGHT: f32 = 100.0; // A magic number.
 ```

+ > `WALL_HEIGHT` is the height, in pixels, the wall will appear as when it is one unit away.

 Now, let's add `get_view` to our existing `State` impl block:
 ```rust
 impl State {